tmtsoftware/csw/docs/src/main/services/logging.md

 * `actor`: The path for an actor when using ActorLogging
 * `class`: The class for ClassLogging or ActorLogging
 * `file`: The file containing the log call
-* `kind`: Either slf4j or akka.
+* `kind`: Either slf4j or pekko.
 Not present for logger API
 * `line`: The line where the message was logged
 * `message`: The log message
 * `timestamp`: The UTC time when the message was logged